open-voice-interoperability/website/site/content/_index.md

 intro:
   heading: Why Open Voice Network?
   text: >-
-    The Open Voice Network (OVN) seeks to share voice with everyone by creating a future for artificial intelligence-enabled voice (AI-voice) search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
+    The Open Voice Network seeks to share voice with everyone by creating a future for AI-voice search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
 join:
   - image: /img/noun_security-gate_created_by_john_melven_2723299.png
     text: >-